RBC Mortgage Rates & Reviews

 Listed on the New York Stock Exchange: NYSE: RY

 RBC's large presence both online and with its large branch network can be very helpful when doing business with the bank.
-There are over 1200 RBC branches across Canada and the company has over 85,000 dedicated employees, which means that no matter where you need a loan or mortgage throughout the country, RBC has the resources to meet your needs.
-RBC's large footprint has allowed the bank to serve over 16 million customers worldwide, with the majority being in Canada.
+There are over 1200 RBC branches across Canada, and the company has over 100,000 dedicated employees, which means that no matter where you need a loan or mortgage throughout the country, RBC has the resources to meet your needs.
+RBC's large footprint has allowed the bank to serve over 18 million customers worldwide, the majority of whom are in Canada.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf